HMD Harvest Reaper FY 1528

-HMD Harvest Reaper was a drifter requisitioned by the Royal Navy in 1939.
+HMD Harvest Reaper was a drifter requisitioned by the Royal Navy in 1939, pennant no. FY1528

 Built in 1925 at Findochty at the Herd and Mackenzie yard she was registered at Buckie as BCK128.

-She was a 100 ton steam drifter, typical of the type at some 86 feet long and 20 feet beam.
+She was a 95 ton wooden steam drifter, typical of the type at some 89 feet long and 20 feet beam.
+More info here.
 Drifters were built in both wood and steel.
 A drawing of a typical armed drifter is shown above.
 A list of WW2 requisitioned drifters and trawlers can be found here.

 Harvest Reaper